I’m a veteran designer, developer, and creative director, specializing in UX, responsive web design, and editorial design.

-When he’s not pushing pixels or punching code, he can usually be found fiddling with cameras or exploring the wilds of New York (both the urban and rural varieties).
+When I’m not pushing pixels or punching code, I can usually be found fiddling with cameras or exploring the wilds of New York (both urban and rural varieties).
 Oh, and it’s pronounced “slate.”

 Here and Thereabouts

-- The Future Rocked Full video of re:build 2012 conference talk on the past, present, and future of publishing.
+- The Future Rocked Full video of my re:build 2012 conference talk about the past, present, and future of publishing.

 - What Ate the Periodical?
 A Primer for Web Geeks Survey article for A List Apart on publishing business models and possibilities.